EhoNo1/Nimbat-Origin-Datapack/README.md

-> __NOTE:__ If you happen to use this template, make sure to replace the Kofi username inside the `.github/FUNDING.yml` file :)

-# Projectname

-> A Minecraft 1.16.x data pack that
+> A Minecraft 1.16.5 data pack that that adds a nimbat themed origin option.

 ## Installation

-Download the latest release from [here][latest] and put the datapack zip file into the `datapacks` folder of your Minecraft world.
-Download the resourcepack zip file (if available) and enable the pack in your client.

-I usually provide resourcepacks to allow translations of my datapacks :)

-## Crafting
+This datapack requires the use of Fabric, Origins, and Extra Origins (including all dependancies to function).

 ## FAQ

 ## Uninstallation

-To uninstall the datapack, run the `zerotask:REPLACE/uninstall` function and remove the datapack from your world save.
-Afterwards, run `reload`.
+To uninstall the datapack simply remove the datapack .zip file from your datapacks folder.

 ## License